Hemmelgarn85/HackStreetImages/README.md

 # Project 6
 ### Ruby on Rails Project

+Comment for Those viewing commits.
+I (Michael Hemmelgarn) used to have two github accounts.
+I did quite a few commits on this repo with that account but i have since deleted it to merge the two accounts.
+That is why it would appear I am missing commits.

 ### Roles
 * Overall Project Manager: Michael Hemmelgarn
 * Coding Manager: Jalen Soat